How to Pack Dishes and Other Delicate Kitchen Items When Moving

 "The kitchen is always the last room that we pack up and the first room that we unpack," says Janet Bernstein, owner of The Organizing Professionals, a Philadelphia-area company that offers moving services.
-"The kitchen will always take the longest-most take at least 8 hours to pack."
+"The kitchen will always take the longest.
+Most take at least eight hours to pack."

 The best way to tackle this moving juggernaut?
 With a solid plan, expert know-how, and plenty of packing paper.
 Here's how to pack the room's trickiest items like a pro.

 Many moving supply stores sell boxes specially designed for dishes.
 While these are ideal, they're also more expensive.
 As long as you're careful and pad generously, a basic box will work.

 - First, take your dish and place it in the center of a piece of packing paper; pull the corners of the paper over the plate to securely wrap it.

 - Repeat this process with three more plates of the same size.

 - Stack your four plates together, turn the stack upside down on another sheet of packing paper, and rewrap the entire bundle, sealing it with tape.